GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/extensions/automation/docs/modules/automation/en.md

 </div>

+### Debugging issues

+If the automation hasn't been executed, there could be an error with the execution of the persisted query.

+All errors (such as thrown exceptions, or `errors` entries in the GraphQL query) are sent to PHP function's `error_log`, so these are printed in the [WordPress error log](https://developer.wordpress.org/advanced-administration/debug/debug-wordpress/).

+These error logs are prepended with string `[Gato GraphQL]`.

 ## Query Resolution Action

 When the GraphQL server resolves a query, it triggers the following action hooks with the GraphQL response: